 The monastery Na Slovanech with its church was founded by Charles IV in 1347.
 The ruler invited there Slavic Benedictine monks from Dalmatia and Croatia.
 The area was thus destined to become the only Slavonic monastery of the entire empire.
 The liturgical language used for preaching was an ancient predecessor of Czech.
 Such personalities as Jan Hus and Jerome of Prague were among the students.
-A number of illuminated literary jewels were created here, including the so-called Reims Gospel-book and the first complete translation of Jerome’s Vulgata.
+Several illuminated literary jewels were created here, including the so-called Reims Gospel book and the first complete translation of Jerome’s Vulgata.

 – The wall paintings rank among the most precious relics of the Czech Gothic period.

-– In 1712, both the monastery and the church were transformed into the Baroque style, the high roof was replaced by a tripartite one, and the two low frontal bulbous towers of the church were built.
+– In 1712, both the monastery and the church were transformed into the Baroque style, a tripartite one replaced the high roof, and the two low frontal bulbous towers of the church were built.